BscherpingGitHub/Surfs_up/README.md

 ## Results: Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.
 ![junetemp](Resources/junetemp.png) ![dectemp](Resources/dectemp.png)</br>

-Based off the summary statstics of June and December above we can conclude:
+Based off the summary statistics of June and December above we can conclude:
 - The temperature is relativily similar between the middle of summer and winter.
 An average difference between 4 degrees.
 - The standard deviation is similar showing not much fluctuation through out the year.
 - With a small temperature change for the year, starting a surf and ice cream shop business would be successful.